Colombia Nature & Culture Expedition

 DAY 5 - PUNTA FARO RESORT / MUCURA ISLAND

 After breakfast, we take a short (30 min.) boat ride to the spectacular resort of Punta Faro.
 This socially-conscious company has many programs that support the local community and wildlife, including one where they give fishermen chicken in place of turtles they catch.
 They work with Fundacion Tortugas del Mar to study and release these turtles and educate travelers about them.
-With luck we will be there for a release!

 DAY 6 - MUCURA ISLAND